About the UNFCCC

 Jochen Flasbarth, State Secretary at the German Federal Environment Ministry, said his country is honored to be hosting or supporting three global conferences which focus on climate change – the Petersberg Climate Dialogue, the G20 Summit and COP23.

 “As President of the G20, we are pushing to advance the implementation of the Paris Agreement and focus particularly on the vulnerability of small island developing States.
 It is our great pleasure to support Fiji, the first ever small island developing state to hold the COP presidency, in its efforts by serving as technical host of COP23.
 We are pleased to have this opportunity to present the new and innovative concept for a global conference – one conference, two zones.
 With this concept we are highlighting the importance of climate action by having multiple non-state actors complement the formal negotiations."

 Bonn has already attracted a total of around 20 UN entities which link to the issue of sustainability.
 And it already has experience in hosting major meetings, although not yet one of this size.
 Bonn’s Mayor Ashok Sridharan said:

 "Bonn was the venue of UN Climate Change Conferences in 1999 and 2001, and Bonn is proud to be the venue of another COP.
 This time, however, the challenge is far bigger: the expected number of participants will be higher than anything Bonn has seen to date.
-For us, this is a fantastic opportunity: for two weeks, Bonn's name will be in the news across the globe.
-And we must not forget the positive economic effects of such a conference.
 At the same time, it is a challenge: we will do everything to warmly welcome the delegates from all over the world here in Germany's United Nations City.”